oVirt/ovirt-site/source/feature/guest-reboot.html.md

 ### Summary

 Support reboot in both engine and vdsm.
-Enable users to restart guest with single command.
+Enable users to restart VM with single command.

 ### Detailed description